CoelestiaSeqor/osTicket-prereqs/README.md

 <p>

 Step 9: Enable PHP Extensions
-- Open IIS, go to "Default Web Site", and double-click "PHP Manager".
+- Open IIS, stop and start the IIS server to reload the changes.
+- In the "Connections" tab, expand the server name (Vm-osTicket\labuser).
+   - Expand "Sites" .
+   - Select "Default Web Site".
+   - Double-click "PHP Manager".
 - Click "Enable or disable an extension" and enable the following extensions: php_imap.dll, php_intl.dll, php_opcache.dll.
+   - You can filter the extensions to make it easier to find the ones listed.
 - Refresh the osTicket site in your browser to observe the changes.

 </p>